EkeminiAugustine/Introduction-to-GitHub-/README.md

 ## Cloning in GitHub
 Cloning in GitHub implies making a copy of a repository, to duplicate and copy everything in the repository.
 Cloning is done to make changes, edit a repository or fix emerging conflicts in a repository.
 Cloning can be done to files you have access to by following the steps below :

-1. In the File menu, click **Clone Repository**.
+1. Open your GitHub account

-2. Click the tab that corresponds to the location of the repository you want to clone.
-You can also click URL to manually enter the repository location.
+2. Select the repository you want to clone

-3. Choose the repository you want to clone from the list.
-Click **choose** and navigate to a local path where you want to clone the repository and click **clone**.
+3. Click on the repository to show the file options and click on **code** as shown below.
+4. Click on **SSH** and copy the URL as shown below.
+5. Select the location where you want the cloned repository to be
+6. Type **Git clone** and the paste the URL you copied earlier
+7. Press **enter** to create the cloned repository.

 If you clone a repository that you do not have write access to, GitHub Desktop will create a fork.
 After creating or cloning a fork, GitHub Desktop will ask how you are planning to use the fork.
 - If you plan to use this fork for contributing to the original upstream repository, click  **To contribute to the parent project**.
 And then click **Continue**.